BlezzDev/vJade/README.md

     }
 }
 ```
-Within the classes that inherit from the Screen class, there are methods that are executed at certain points in a program's lifetime, which are found in the following hierarchy:
-- **start** runs when the life cycle of a scene begins.
-- **update** runs every frame.
-- **end_scene** runs before the screen change.
-- **finish** runs before the screen change or when a program's lifetime ends.
-- **end_program** runs when a program's lifetime ends.

 To initialize a program you will need to instantiate an Engine class, configure it, and execute it, preferably within the initialization method, for example:
 ```java
 public class Main {